Introduction to the eye

 The macula is in the central area of the retina and it provides central vision, which is the high-resolution, colour vision dedicated to the central focus of the eye at any time.
 In the centre of the macula, there is an area called the fovea, a highly specialized region that provides extreme detail for the input within the eye’s focus.
 These areas of the retina are mainly formed by cons.
 The peripheral retina, on the other hand, is formed mostly by rods and provides peripheral vision (what you see around what you are focussing on and what you see in low-light conditions).

-The eye also contains two chambers, both filled with liquid.
-The anterior chamber is between the cornea and the lens.
+The anterior part of the eye is divided into two chambers, both filled with liquid.
+The anterior chamber is between the cornea and the iris.
 The lens works just like the lens of a camera, zooming in and out to focus on objects that are closer or further from us.
-The iris (within the anterior chamber) is the area of the eye that gives us different eye colours.
+The iris is responsible for the different eye colours.
 The iris works as the diaphragm of a camera, opening and closing to regulate the amount of light that enters.
-The posterior chamber is between the lens and the retina and contains the vitreous humour.
-The light from the outside travels through the cornea, the anterior chamber, the lens and the vitreous humour, before reaching the retina, where it will be finally transformed into an electrical impulse and delivered to the brain via the ON.
+The posterior chamber is between the iris and the lens.
+In the posterior part of the eye, the vitreous chamber, between the lens and the retina contains the vitreous humour.
+The light from the outside travels through the cornea, the anterior and posterior chamber, the lens and the vitreous humour, before reaching the retina, where it will be finally transformed into an electrical impulse and delivered to the brain via the optic nerve.